 What is Depression?

-Depression has become very common and it is a highly treatable, medical illness that can have an effect on anyone.
-If you prefer herbal remedies there are cannbis dispensaries all over the world for example you can order weed canada way.
-Some decide to ingest these remedies through an oil form similar to a cbd tincture.
+Depression is a widespread and highly treatable medical illness that can affect anyone.
 About 1 in every 20 Americans get depressed every year.
-Almost everyone occasionally feels sad or blue, however these feelings usually last for a short amount of time and pass within a few days.
-Individuals suffering from depression, on the other hand, have these same feelings but it interferes with their daily life and can cause pain for both themselves and those around them.
+Almost everyone occasionally feels sad or blue.
+However, these feelings usually last for a short amount of time and pass within a few days.
+Individuals suffering from depression, on the other hand, have these same feelings, but it interferes with their daily life and can cause pain for both themselves and those around them.

 What are the Signs and Symptoms of Depression?

 - Constant sad, anxious or empty feelings

 - Decreased interest in typical activities or hobbies which were once enjoyable.

 - Problems sleeping, over sleeping, insomnia, or early-morning wakefulness

 Types of Depression

 Depression is categorized in several categories depending on the severity and persistence of symptoms; the two major types are; Major depressive disorder and persistent depressive disorder.